The Minority Report: Synopsis

-John Allison Anderton is the aging creator and head police commissioner of the Precrime Division, in which three mutants called "precogs" predict all crimes before they occur.
-While showing his new young second-in-command Ed Witwer around the premises, Anderton is shocked to receive a report that he, Anderton, is predicted to murder a man within the coming week.
-Believing Witwer has framed him in order to steal his job, Anderton tells his much younger wife, Lisa, another police official, though he soon suspects that she and Witwer may be joined in a conspiracy against him.
+In a near-future version of the United States, John Allison Anderton is the aging creator and head police commissioner of the Precrime Division, in which three mutant humans called "precogs" predict all crimes before they occur.
+While showing his new second-in-command Ed Witwer around the premises, Anderton is shocked to receive a report that he, Anderton, is predicted to murder a man within the coming week.
+Believing Witwer has framed him in order to steal his job, Anderton tells his much younger wife Lisa, who is a fellow police official.
+Becoming paranoid, he soon suspects that she and Witwer may be joined in a conspiracy against him.

-Knowing that a copy of the report is automatically sent to the Army as a safeguard, Anderton rushes home, where he is suddenly abducted by armed men and brought before Leopold Kaplan: a retired general and Anderton's expected murder victim, although the two have never met.
-General Kaplan hears Anderton's plea, then hands him over to police custody.
-Along the way, a traffic accident allows Anderton to escape and then contact a friend at Precrime to inquire about a "minority report": a type of dissenting opinion, in which one of the three precogs' predictions conflicts with those of the other two.
-Indeed, a minority report exists, in which Anderton would refrain from murdering Kaplan, once he became aware of the prediction.
-Anderton is now in a catch-22 and must decide whether to remain silent and turn himself in or to speak up about the minority report thus revealing a flaw that could discredit the entire Precrime system.
-Lisa successfully convinces Anderton that no conspiracy is taking place and demands at gunpoint that Anderton turn himself in until an Army soldier attacks her.
-They subdue the attacker and discover that the military is trying to weaken Precrime's credibility; they even staged the earlier traffic accident to allow Anderton to escape.
+Knowing that a copy of the report is automatically sent to the Army as a safeguard, Anderton rushes home.
+He is suddenly abducted and brought before Leopold Kaplan, a retired general and Anderton's expected murder victim, although the two have never met.
+Kaplan hears Anderton's claims of ignorance, but still moves to hand him over to police custody.
+However, a mysterious man named Fleming crashes Anderton's transport vehicle and, claiming that Anderton is being framed by Witwer, allows him to escape.

+Anderton contacts a friend at Precrime to inquire about a "minority report": a type of dissenting opinion in which one of the three precogs' predictions conflicts with those of the other two.
+Indeed, he learns that a minority report exists: one of the precogs predicted that Anderton would refrain from murdering Kaplan once he became aware of the situation.
+Anderton must now decide whether to remain silent and turn himself in, or speak up about the minority report and thus reveal a flaw that could discredit the entire Precrime system.

-No longer certain whom to trust, Anderton carefully listens to each of the precog reports individually and then goes to an Army rally where General Kaplan is moments away from reading aloud Anderton's 'minority report' to the public, showing how countless people may have been wrongfully arrested through the Precrime system.
-Suddenly, Kaplan notices something that causes him to flee, but, surprisingly, Anderton draws his gun and shoots Kaplan dead.
+Lisa confronts Anderton, claiming that no conspiracy is taking place.
+She attempts to help him escape using a police helicopter, but Fleming ambushes and attacks her.
+Anderton subdues Fleming, revealing that the latter is one of Kaplan's men.
+Anderton realizes that his escape and "framing" was staged by the military.
+By preventing Anderton from murdering Kaplan, while also preventing Anderton from being arrested, Kaplan hopes to destroy Precrime's credibility by showing that arrested "criminals" may not always become guilty of the crimes they are predicted to commit.
+Anderton finally reads each of the precog reports, then goes to an Army rally where Kaplan is moments away from reading aloud Anderton's minority report to the public.
+Before Kaplan is able to do so, Anderton shoots and kills him.